 Blue Chip Stocks | Definition and Examples

-Blue chip stocks are often a great place to start when you are looking for stocks to invest in.
+Blue chip stocks are often a great place to start when you are looking for types of stocks to invest in.
 Many of them represent famous companies like Coca-Cola (NYSE: KO), Johnson & Johnson (NYSE: JNJ) and Facebook (Nasdaq: FB).